bdeboe/isc-sql-utils/README.md

 See the class method's argument list for more ways to weak what gets generated.

 Notes:
+* when trying to convert classes in a hierarchy, aim at the superclass defining the storage
 * this class does not (yet) provide an option to perform the described drop-and-recreate-indices procedure
 * a future version of this class may also move the data from that long-ish D global into a proper extent global